Deimon132/BetterWebUntis/readme.md

 ## Alternitives
 ### Not use Url
-If you don't want to use the url you can give other atributes.
+If you don't want to use the url you can give other atributes instead.
 But it might be hard to get them.
 ```python
 WebUntis(
     username= "Your username",